Azure-Samples/virtual-network-integration-recipes/src/az-aml-managed-vnet/README.md

 This recipe is **not** recommended if the following conditions are true:

 - The AML workspace needs to be accessible from the public internet.
-- Customer wants to use their own BYO virtual network for the ML workspace
+- Customer wants to use their own virtual network for the AML workspace.

 ## Getting Started